papparazzi/iot-docs/mongodb/README.md

 bash install.sh -k keyfile_secret -a admin_password -d true
 ```

+This script expects a OCP user with rights to push to the registry.
+In case kube:admin is used the script needs to be edited (vi) to change the docker login command to reflect `--tls-verify=false`.
+The docker login would look similar to : ` docker login -u $(oc whoami) -p $(oc whoami -t) --tls-verify=false $HOST`

 Alternatively you can confgure the script using environment variables as below:

 ```